Joachim Burmeister

-Joachim Burmeister (1564 in Lüneburg – 5 May 1629 in Rostock) was a north German composer, cantor, and music theorist.
+Joachim Burmeister (1564 in Lüneburg – 5 May 1629 in Rostock) was a German composer, cantor, and music theorist active in northern Germany during the late Renaissance.
+He is noted for his writings on music as rhetorical-poetic composition (musica poetica).

+Life

-He was the oldest of five children born to a beadworker and townsman of Lüneburg.
+Burmeister was the eldest of five children born to a beadworker and townsman of Lüneburg.
 His brother Anton (d.
-1634) became the cantor of St. Michaelis, Lüneburg, following Christian Praetorius.
+1634) became the cantor of St. Michaelis, Lüneburg, succeeding Christian Praetorius.

-Burmeister attended the University of Rostock, where he received the master's degree and became cantor at the Nicolaikirche and St. Mary's Church, Rostock.
-He then taught grammar, Latin, rhetoric and poetry at the Rostock Gymnasium (Scholae Rostochiensis Collega Classicus).
+He attended the University of Rostock, where he earned a master's degree, and became cantor at the Nikolaikirche in Rostock and St. Mary's Church, Rostock.
+He then taught grammar, Latin, rhetoric, and poetry at the Rostock Gymnasium (Scholae Rostochiensis Collega Classicus), where he was acquainted with humanists including Eilhard Lubin, Johannes Posselius (the Younger), Johannes Simonius, and Paul Tarnow.

-In Rostock Burmeister was acquainted with some famous humanists such as Eilhard Lubin, Johannes Simonius, Paul Tarnow, and Johannes Posselius.
-His aim while publishing his books was to prove that music was an art full of dignity, like eloquence.

-In Musica autoschédiastikè and Musica Poetica Burmeister provided a list of musical soloecisms, musical ornaments or figures, parts of the musical poem and musical styles.
-He inquired about rhetorical convenience and pronunciation of music.

-Burmeister was a very literate writer, his books show his mastery of Greek and Latin and contain references for example to Erasmus, Melanchthon, Lucas Lossius.
+Writings

+In his writings, Burmeister argued for the dignity of music as an art of eloquence.
+In his treatments of musica poetica, including Musica autoschédiastikè ("Extemporaneous music") and Musica poetica ("Poetic composition in music"), he describes musical solecisms, ornaments, and figures, as well as formal and stylistic categories.
+He also addresses musical phrasing and rhetorical propriety.
+His works draw on Greek and Latin sources and cite authors such as Erasmus, Lucas Lossius, and Philip Melanchthon.